localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 The final part of this networking initiative was to provide a way for you to debug your networking configuration.
 We released a tool: [https://github.com/localstack/localstack-docker-debug](https://github.com/localstack/localstack-docker-debug) that provides advice for users who are facing connectivity issues.

-For example, if your application code is running in a separate docker container, but that container cannot talk to LocalStack, you can run:
+For example, if your application code is running in a separate docker container, but that container cannot make network requests to LocalStack, you can run:

 ```bash
 docker run --rm \